neri/toyscript/docs/intro.md

 ### Conditional Expression Type

-In ToyScript, conditional expressions must be strictly of type `bool`.
+In ToyScript, conditional expressions must be strictly of type `boolean`.

 ### Classes, Enums, ...